huangli712/Flink/docs/src/guide/m_mpi.md

 # Message passing interface

-This module wraps the most useful mpi calls by using generic programming techniques.
+This module wraps the most useful message passing interface (MPI) calls by using generic programming techniques.
 It supports most of the collective operations (such as BCAST, GATHER, REDUCE, etc.).
 These subroutines are

 * MPI\_INIT()
 * MPI\_FINALIZE()